 This should help you with terminology related to boiler insurance.
 It includes the terms we use in our Terms and Conditions.
-The glossary is meant purely to help you understand some of the technical terms used on this website.
+The intention of the glossary is to help you understand some of the technical terms used on the website.
 That is, it is a ‘layman’s guide’ to the terms.
 It does not constitute a legal or policy definition of any word term or phrase.
 If you want a more detailed technical or definitive explanation of any term, please contact us and we will do our best to help you.

 Bleeding the radiators

-If air gets in the heating system, it can prevent the water circulating properly.
-A radiator that is warm at the bottom and cold at the top needs to be bled.
-By turning the radiators bleed valve (with a radiator key), the air will rush out until water spurts out of the bleed valve.
-The radiator is then bled.
-This should be done when the heating system is turned off; otherwise, more air can enter the system.
+If air gets in the heating system, it can prevent the water circulating properly, a radiator that is warm at the bottom and cold at the top needs to be bled.
+By turning the radiator bleed valve (with a radiator key), the air will rush out until water spurts out of the bleed valve.
+This should be done when the heating system is turned off and the system is cold; otherwise, more air can enter the system.
 This is not covered by the insurance as it is a maintenance matter.

 The term used generically to describe the parts replacement insurance for boilers and central heating systems.
 The parts inside the boiler (and other specified parts) are what is covered by the insurance.
 The heating appliance as a unit is not covered for replacement as all boilers wear out so the need to replace a boiler is an eventual certainty and therefore not an insured risk.